- ACRONYMS AND DEFINITIONS

 - Overview

-- A trial in Obesity Research enrolled 729 patients with an average BMI of 35
+- The trial enrolled 729 patients with an average BMI of 35

 Main inclusion criteria